Dengyu-Wu/snncutoff/README.md

 - [OpenOOD](https://github.com/Jingkang50/OpenOOD) for its robust and versatile framework.
 - [SNN-QCFS](https://github.com/putshua/SNN_conversion_QCFS), [SpKeras](https://github.com/Dengyu-Wu/spkeras)  for their innovative approaches in SNN conversion.
-- [ChatGPT](https://chat.openai.com/auth/login) for the genatrative logo.
+- [ChatGPT](https://chat.openai.com/auth/login) for the generative logo.

 We extend our appreciation to all those who have contributed, directly or indirectly, to the success of this endeavor.
 Your contributions are deeply valued and have played a significant role in advancing the field of Spiking Neural Networks.